FidelusAleksander/ghcertified/content/questions/admin/question-077.md

 ---
-question: "How can GitHub Apps subscribe to specific events, and what are some examples of these events?"
+question: "How can GitHub Apps react to specific events, and what are some examples of these events?"
 archetype: "questions"
 title: "Question 077"
 draft: false